 Placekey is a unique and persistent identifier for any physical place in the world that intelligently partitions the ID into meaningful encodings.
 So how does Placekey work?

-When both parts of a placekey come together, the final result reads as [email protected] This is a unique way of shedding light on both the descriptive element of a place as well as its geospatial position in the physical world via a single identifier.
+When both parts of a placekey come together, the final result reads as What@Where.
+This is a unique way of shedding light on both the descriptive element of a place as well as its geospatial position in the physical world via a single identifier.

-What: Address Encoding
+What: Address and POI Encoding

-The second set of three characters in the 'What Part' refers to the POI Encoding.
 If a specific place has a location name (like "Central Park") and is already included in the Placekey reference datasets, these characters will be present.
 The benefit of the POI Encoding is that it can point to a specific point of interest that may have existed at a certain address at a given point in time.

 Where: H3 Encoding